ch-saeed/delivery_time_prediction/README.md

 delivery time more accurately.

 ## Objectives
-- What factors can affect the time in delivering food from the restaurant to the destination location?
+- How does the distance and traffic between the restaurant and the destination affect the food delivery time?
-- How much food delivery time prediction accuracy performance?
+- How good is the food delivery time estimation accuracy?

 ## Conclusions
-- Rating of person in previous delivers and age 30 become is the most influential factor on the delivery time of food to the destination location.
-Person with the higher ratings  and age 30 take a less time to deliver the food than person with low ratings and age more then 30 years.
+-Delivery time of food to the destination location depends on the rating and age of the person who delivers it.
+People who have higher ratings and are 30 years old deliver food faster than people who have lower ratings and are older than 30 years.
-- Model has RMSE score 36.20 and that means error between delivery time prediction and delivery time actual is 36.20 minutes
+- The model's RMSE score is 36.20, which indicates that the average difference between the predicted and actual delivery times is 36.20 minutes.